 The Anker SoundBuds Curve have quite a bit of latency which is not ideal for watching movies and a lot of video content.
 It's less than most typical Bluetooth headphones especially when connected to an aptX device but it won't be suitable for gaming and movies.

-The SoundBuds Curve are decently well-rounded in-ears for sports.
+The SoundBuds Curve are decently well-rounded in-ears for sports and one of the best sounding wireless earbuds we've tested at this price.
 They have a stable and sweatproof ear-hook design with additional stability fins and a decently well-balanced sound that packs a lot of bass.
 They're lightweight and portable and surprisingly well-designed for their low budget price.
 Unfortunately, although they are stable, the earbuds tips would sometimes slip out of your ears and the audio cable is quite thin and does not feel as durable as some of the competing wireless in-ear models below.
+Overall, they're the best wireless earbuds under $50 we've tested.

 The Anker SoundBuds Curve are a much better headset than the Anker SoundBuds Sports.
 The Curve have an ear-hook design that's a bit more stable for the gym and working out.
 The Curve also have a much better sound quality, a longer battery life and a more comfortable fit that does not enter the ear canal as deeply as the Anker SoundSport Sport.
 On the other hand, the more in-ear fit of the Sport makes them a bit more suitable for noisy environments.
 They're also a bit more compact than the curve since they do not have ear hooks.